kiste1995/About_Zetabank/docs/source/1.problems/covid.rst

-Issue 1 : Problems in the field of COVID-19
+Issue 1 : Problems of COVID-19
 ====================================================